implevision/workflow/README.md

 # Prerequisites

-- Create a lambda function to execute command
+- Create a lambda function to execute command.
 - Create a ROLE in AWS which has a permission to invoke lambda function

 ```json